BLOG

 There are other 1031 exchange deadlines, but the 180-day completion period allows for non-simultaneous exchanges.
 It is even possible, in a reverse exchange, to purchase replacement property up to 180 days prior to selling the relinquished property.

 In real estate, the term “like-kind” is remarkably broad.
-In fact, all real estate property is considered “like-kind.”
+Most real estate property is considered “like-kind.”
 Land can exchange into an office building; a rental home can exchange into a A Delaware Statutory Trust is a real estate investment vehicle that provides investors with access to investment grade real estate that is generally larger than they could have acquired on their own.
 The Taxpayer acquires a fractional interest (see below) in the property.
 Use of DSTs in 1031 exchanges was approved by the IRS in Revenue Procedure 2004-86.
 Delaware Statutory Trust (DST) ; a multi-family complex can exchange into twenty rental homes.
 The list could go on, but the point is that there are many options in real estate when doing an exchange.

 Fallacy: 1031 exchanges are a tax loophole.